triton-inference-server/pytriton/CONTRIBUTING.md

 ### Implement Features

-Look through the GitHub issues for features.
+Browse through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation